-How To Make Watermelon Jerky
+Watermelon Jerky

 What made me want to make watermelon jerky?

 I’ve been trying to show folks ways they can save money to combat rapidly rising grocery costs and one of those is, of course, buying food at today’s prices and preserving it.
 With that in mind, I’ve done a lot of dehydrating videos lately.
-I really feel the dehydrator is an often overlooked appliance that can save every household money – and freezer space!
-I’ve shown you how to dehydrate frozen vegetables, make your own instant rice (for pennies a serving instead of $1 a serving), and even how to make shelf stable ground beef.
+I really feel the dehydrator is an often overlooked appliance that can save every household money and freezer space!
+I’ve shown you how to dehydrate frozen vegetables, make your own instant rice (for pennies a serving instead of $1 a serving), and even how to make shelf-stable ground beef.

-And now, for a real fruit snack that will have your taste buds singing… Dried Watermelon Jerky
+And now, for a real fruit snack that will have your taste buds singing… dried watermelon jerky!

-Why would you want to dry watermelon?
+Why would you want to dehydrate watermelon?

-- To start you need to cut up your watermelon however you feel like cutting up your watermelon.
-I slice mine in big wedges and then cut it apart from the rind.
+To start you need to cut up your watermelon however you feel like cutting up your watermelon.

 Voila!